This post may contain affiliate links, please see the privacy policy for details.

 Serving Suggestions

 Seafood: This eel sauce is perfect for drizzling over sushi, sashimi, or any other seafood dishes.
 Whether it’s plain seafood or ceviche, this sauce adds a burst of flavor that complements the delicate fish.
-I particularly love it with this fresh Mexican-style shrimp ceviche with avocado.
+I especially love it with this fresh Mexican-style shrimp ceviche with avocado.

 How to Store Unagi Sauce